ClickCease

 It includes:

-• a dashboard — so that your clients can easily check on any recent quotes/invoices, shared files, submitted requests, or their subscriptions to your services, in one unified place,
+• a dashboard — so that your clients can easily check on any shared files, submitted requests, or their subscriptions to your services, in one unified place,

-• documents — so that they can easily access documents, aka their quotes and invoices,
+• quotes & invoices — so that they can easily access documents of importance, aka their quotes and invoices,

 • and notifications — so that they can check on any recent activity and access their notifications settings to switch things up if they feel over or underwhelmed by the amount of alerts.